MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     This step is identical whether or not you are able to access the scanner pages in the Azure portal.
 For more information, see the earlier instructions in this article: [Install the scanner](#install-the-scanner)

 1. Get an Azure token to use with your scanner, and then re-authenticate.
-Do this using the same process you'd use if you were completing this entire process in the Azure portal.

     This step is identical whether or not you are able to access the scanner pages in the Azure portal.
 For more information, see the earlier instructions in this article: [Get an Azure AD token for the scanner](#get-an-azure-ad-token-for-the-scanner).